ikegami/perl-WWW-Kickstarter/README.txt

 To install this module, run the following commands:

-    perl Build.PL
+   perl Makefile.PL
-    ./Build
+   make
-    ./Build test
+   make test
-    ./Build install
+   make install

 DEPENDENCIES

 This module requires these other modules and libraries:

-    Module::Build    (For installation only)
+    ExtUtils::MakeMaker 6.52    (For installation only)
-    FindBin          (For testing only)
+    Software::License::CC0_1_0  (For installation only)
     Test::More                  (For testing only)
     autovivification
     Carp
     overload
+    strict
     Time::HiRes
     URI
     URI::Escape
     URI::QueryParam
     version
+    warnings

     The default HTTP client requires the following:
         HTTP::Headers